tonylindeberg/pytempscsp/README.md

 The time-causal limit kernel was first defined in Lindeberg (2016), however, then also in combination with a spatial domain, and experimentally tested on video data.
-The later overview paper (Lindeberg 2023) gives a dedicated treatment for a a purely temporal domain, and also with relations to Koenderink's scale-time kernels and the ex-Gaussian kernel.
+The later overview paper (Lindeberg 2023) gives a dedicated treatment for a purely temporal domain, and also with relations to Koenderink's scale-time kernels and the ex-Gaussian kernel.